 Welcome!
 I'm a postdoctoral fellow in the Flinker Lab at the NYU School of Medicine.

-My research focuses on how the brain translates from thought to language, using tools like ECoG and syntactic priming.
+My research focuses on how the brain translates from thought to language using tools like ECoG, eyetracking, and syntactic priming.
 ECoG is the recording of electrical activity directly from the surface of the brain in awake human neurosurgical patients.
 It offers unparalleled precision, allowing us to know exactly where and when things are happening in the brain.

 Research Projects